kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 #### How to split the shutdown time to kill different types of containers?

-The previous section is about how, at the implementation level, respect a given time when killing a pod.
-This section, in contrast, is how to split the available time between the different steps in the shutdown sequence.
+The previous section is about how to, at the implementation level, respect a given time when killing a pod.
+This section, in contrast, is about how to split the available time between the different steps in the shutdown sequence.

 Something worth mentioning is that the time to terminate a pod is defined _per pod_ and not _per container_.
 Therefore, any termination sequence will have to deal with how to split that time in the different steps, now that all containers are not stopped in parallel.

-To avoid confussions, the steps of the shutdown sequence are:
+To avoid confusion, the steps of the shutdown sequence are:
 1. Run TerminationHook for _any_ container that defines it (sidecar or not)
 1. Run preStop hooks for non-sidecars
 1. Send SIGTERM for non-sidecars